sciencenerd880/prompteng-finance/README.md

 #### Which LLM is being used here?

-Largely experiemented with LLAMA3-70B amongst the available LLMs in GROQ API due to its superiorty in performance.
+Largely experiemented with LLAMA3-70B amongst the available LLMs in GROQ API due to its superiority in performance.
 You are free to explore other available models as well!

 #### What are the use-cases identified here?